mokkabonna/json-schema-merge-allof/README.md

 ## Roadmap

 - [ ] Treat the interdependent validations like properties and additionalProperties as one resolver
-- [ ] Implement a proper compare function that ignores sort on required, type, etc. And possibly title, description, etc.
 - [ ] Extract repeating validators from anyOf/oneOf and merge them with parent schema
 - [ ] After extraction of validators from anyOf/oneOf, compare them and remove duplicates.
 - [ ] If left with only one in anyOf/oneOf then merge it to the parent schema.
 - [ ] Expose seperate tools for validation, extraction
 - [ ] Consider adding even more logical validation (like minLength <= maxLength)

 ## Contributing